 We canceled all our plans for the week after she passed.
 We flew back to Virginia for the funeral.
 It was held at Our Lady of Mount Carmel, the very church we had gone to for Easter mass just 2 weeks before.
 It was good to be around family.
 But it was hard to stay in my husband’s childhood home and feeling that Lili’s spirit was just all around us.
 It was hard to hear Kenny’s Father say, “She wasn’t supposed to go first, I was supposed to go first!”
 I wanted her to watch our daughters grow up and go to their graduations and possibly even their weddings.

 I’m trying to help Kenny cope.
-Even Roxy is grieving.
+Because this is his 1st death of someone close to him, everything he is experiencing is new.
+Even Roxy is grieving and trying to process it all.
 She’s been crying because she misses Ma-ma (Cantonese for paternal grandmother).
 Roxy is afraid something will happen to Daddy and Mommy.
 We are trying to work through our grief but everywhere we look, we see memories of her.
 I still honestly start to text her only to realize that she isn’t here anymore.
-I can’t believe she will never call me again.
+It’s hard to believe she will never call me again.
 I miss everything about my Mother-in-law, her cooking, her sense of humor, the way she would call me just to check on me.
 She had given birth to 4 sons.
 But when I married Kenny, I really became her daughter, in all senses of the word.
 I miss Mom.